 - Great content – While you would be credited as the writer of the post and I would include a bio and link to your site and/or social pages, I would not want your guest post to be sales-y or pushing your affiliate links.
 The post’s primary goal should be to help my viewers

 - Your bio should be 200 words max and can include a headshot or logo pic of your brand.

-- I reserve the right to edit the post as I see fit and format it to my liking (including inserting my affiliate links if I think they naturally work with the post) – but I will give you a final review with the option to make changes
+- I reserve the right to edit the post as I see fit and format it to my liking (including inserting my affiliate links on guest posts if I think they naturally work with the post) – but I will give you a review period with the option to make suggestions

 - If you send images, make sure they are royalty free or your own – Images from websites like Pexels.com or Pixabay.com can be used commercially without attribution (credit).
 Please make sure the images you send are able to be used without payment or copyright infringement.
 That being said I have no issue with finding images and I reserve the right to substitute images if I think it helps the post.
 I also frequently insert YouTube videos where it makes sense or possibly embed Twitter posts that are relevant.